ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 within the range of exact values defined in I-JSON {{-i-json}}, namely within the interval \[-(2<sup>53</sup>)+1, (2<sup>53</sup>)-1].

+2. Any function extensions used by the query MUST be supported by the JSONPath implementation, MUST have the correct number of arguments of the correct kinds (i.e., each argument of kind nodelist MUST be a Singular Path), and return the correct kind of result for the context in which it is used (i.e., if the function extension is an argument to another function extension and the other function extensions requires the argument to be a nodelist, the function extension MUST return a nodelist).

 The well-formedness and the validity of JSONPath queries are independent of the JSON value the query is applied to; no further errors relating to the well-formedness and the validity of a JSONPath query can be